Trek Highlights

 The monks are chanting when you arrive.
 You have walked for days through gorges and forests to reach this place, a valley so hidden that the outside world did not know it existed until cartographers mapped it in the 1950s.
-Chhokang Paro sits at the foot of a white cliff, its flat-roofed stone houses arranged around a gompa where the Shyagya tradition of non-violence has been practised for over 500 years.
+Chhokang Paro sits at the foot of a white cliff, its flat-roofed stone houses arranged around a gompa where the Shyagya tradition of non-violence has been practiced for over 500 years.
 Children wave from doorsteps.
 Prayer wheels turn in the stream.
-A woman in a striped apron offers you salt butter tea.
+A woman in a striped apron offers you salted butter tea.
 And then, days later, you are somewhere else entirely: standing on Larkya La at 5,160 metres, wind screaming across the col, Manaslu's south face towering overhead, the glacier falling away beneath your boots.
 This is the Tsum Valley and Manaslu Circuit combined, two of Nepal's most extraordinary experiences stitched into one 19-day journey.

 The route follows the Budhi Gandaki river from Soti Khola into the Manaslu restricted area, then detours east into the sacred Tsum Valley (known in Tibetan Buddhist texts as Beyul Kyimolung, a hidden paradise).
-You explore Chhokang Paro, Nile, Mu Gompa and Rachen Gompa before returning to the main Manaslu trail and continuing through Namrung, Shyala, Sama Gaon and Samdo to cross Larkya La Pass (5,160m / 16,929ft).
+You explore Chhokang Paro, Nile, Mu Gompa and Rachen Gompa before returning to the main Manaslu trail and continuing through Namrung, Shyala, Sama Gaon, and Samdo to cross Larkya La Pass (5,160m / 16,929ft).
 The descent through Bhimtang to Dharapani completes the circuit.
 No other trek in Nepal offers this combination: a sacred Buddhist valley untouched by tourism alongside one of the Himalayas' great high-pass crossings, all within a single restricted area.

 What Makes This Trek Special